Caller ID: History

 In 1977, the Brazilian inventor Valdir Bravo Salinas filed a patent application for a caller ID device at the Brazilian Patent and Trademarks Office (INPI).
 The patent was issued in 1982 as patent PI7704466 and is the first patent issued for a caller ID equipment in Brazil.
 Later in 1980, two other Brazilian inventors, João da Cunha Doya and Nélio José Nicolai, filed patent applications for other caller ID devices.
 Doya’s application was filed on May 2, 1980 and issued as patent PI8003077.
 Nicolai’s application was filed on July 2, 1980 and rejected for being a copy of Salinas' invention.
 In 1981 another application for a caller ID equipment was filed at the INPI by José Daniel Martin Catoira and Afonso Feijó da Costa Ribeiro Neto.
 This application was granted and the patent issued as patent PI8106464.

 The first market trial for Caller ID and other "Custom Local Area Signaling Services" (CLASS) was conducted by BellSouth in January 1984 in Orlando, FL after having been approached by Bell Labs (prior to AT&T's Divestiture on January 1, 1984) to conduct a trial.
 A press conference with ABC, NBC, CBS, and CNN was conducted announcing the event.
 The name Caller ID was decided by the BellSouth Product Team, purposely not trademarking the name so that other Telcos would be free to adopt the name for ubiquity.
 The other regional Bell operating companies later adopted the name and eventually became the generally accepted name in the United States.
 Planning for the trial was initiated by a team in Bell Laboratories, AT&T, and Western Electric before the Bell System divestiture, with the participation of Bell Atlantic.
 The purpose of these trials was to assess the revenue potential of services that depend on deployment of the common channel signaling network needed to transmit the calling number between originating and terminating central offices.
 Trial results were analyzed by Bellcore members of the original team.

 In 1987, Bell Atlantic (now Verizon Communications) conducted another market trial in Hudson County, New Jersey, which was followed by limited deployment.
 BellSouth was the first company to deploy Caller ID commercially in December 1988 in Memphis, Tennessee, with a full deployment to its nine-state region over the next four years.
-Bell Atlantic was the second local telephone company to deploy Caller ID in New Jersey's Hudson County, followed by US West Communications (now CenturyLink) in 1989.
+Bell Atlantic was the second local telephone company to deploy Caller ID in New Jersey's Hudson County, followed by US West Communications (now Lumen Technologies) in 1989.